 Successful lithium production Vulcan’s Optimisation Plants.

-The optimisation plants will serve as important process optimisation and training facilities, in preparation for the Company’s commercial operations.
-They are analogous to Vulcan’s Phase One commercial plants, with similar process flowsheets.
+- They continue to serve as optimisation plants for process optimisation and training, in preparation for the Company’s commercial operations.
+They are analogous to Vulcan’s Lionheart commercial plants, with similar process flowsheets.

 Lithium Extraction Optimisation Plant Vulcan LEOP.

-In April 2024, Vulcan has started the production of the first lithium chloride (LiCl) from the Lithium Extraction Optimisation Plant (LEOP).
-This is the first LiCl domestically produced from a local source with an entirely locally sourced value chain in Europe, for Europe.
+Following years of continuous piloting at multiple well head locations, Vulcan started production of lithium chloride (LiCl) from the Lithium Extraction Optimisation Plant (LEOP) in April 2024.
+This represented the first LiCl domestically produced from a local source with an entirely locally sourced value chain in Europe, for Europe.

-Representing a more than €40m investment by Vulcan, LEOP is an optimisation, operational training and product qualification testing facility designed to enable operational readiness for when the Phase One Lionheart commercial facility is completed.
+Representing a more than €40m investment by Vulcan, LEOP is an optimisation, operational training and product qualification testing facility designed to enable operational readiness for when the Lionheart commercial facility is completed.

 LEOP builds on over three years and more than 10,000 hours of successful in-house A-DLE piloting both in the Vulcan labs and at its pilot plants in Insheim and Landau.